Extending Your Student Visa

-The International Student Adviser can help students apply for their Tier 4 visa while in the UK.
+The International Student Adviser can help students apply for their Student visa while in the UK.

 At your appointment, they will check that your application has been completed correctly and that you have the correct documents for submission.
-They will also your application for you and correspond with the Home Office.
 We provide you with a registration form that you need to use at RCA enrolment to evidence that you have made a visa application.

 If you would like us to help you check the application.
 You must make sure that you do not submit and pay for the application.
 Just complete sections 1, and 2 only and save your application.
 DO NOT tick the consent box on the 'Declaration' page of the online form as you will not be able to correct any mistakes beyond this stage.

 This service is via appointment only.
 To book an appointment, please email Student Support

 Submitting your application